LemonFountainPerson/The-Lemon-Engine/Documentation.md

 # Getting Started

+**Core design methodology**

+This is not yet 100% uniform across the entire codebase, but in general:

+-> Functions starting with a lowercase letter are intended to operate a core function for the engine and should not be changed unless the core functionality of the engine needs to be changed.
+Conversely, functions that start with a capital letter are intended to be modified or added to in order to facilitate your game.

+-> The FunctionResult enum defines a few simple exit conditions for functions to take - these can be used to clarify why a function is returning, primarily for debugging purposes.

+-> The playercontroller is intended to be able to be swapped out for a custom one, and should only require a PhysicsRect structure to be added in order to keep it compatible with other engine functions.
+Objects however, are not.
+All functions that use objects will assume it contains the variables that the engine defaults with.
+While data may be added to objects for custom function, no variable should be removed.

+-> Some functions will purposely abstract its process or take a more roundabout algorithm in order to facilitate eligability: the only exception to this are extremely perfomance-sensitive functions such as those used in rendering sprites.

+# Engine Initialisation

 The core of all data structures for the engine is contained within data.h.
 In it, all structs, enums and macros are defined, as well as including every other external/standard library the engine requires.
 Every file that comprises the engine includes this file, and it does so by checking if "IS_DEFINED" is defined to guard against redefinitions.
 The main of the engine is LemonMain.c, and should be the starting point of any actions performed in the engine.
 (NOTE: In the current version, a separate windows_main.c file is used as the main of the engine to replace the function "RunLemonEngine" conatined within LemonMain.
 This is done for stability reasons and in the future "RunLemonEngine" will used as the starting point.)

 The main of the engine is relatively simple, comprising 3 sections: engine initialisation of relevant structs, audio devices and the window, the main game loop, and engine quit functions with data cleanup.